 For details on how to change your current firmware, see here.

+Changing the firmware in your AR.Drone is a risky business.
+If the process fails part-way through then you are in a bit of a mess as your AR.Drone will no longer work.
 Luckily, AR.Pro makes it easy to upgrade.
 By selecting the Current Firmware option you are presented with a "Firmware Selection" window that lists available firmwares.
 You can choose a different firmware and AR.Pro will start the upgrade process.
+AR.Pro also allows you to revert to an earlier firmware, in case you find you have too many problems with a later release. |

 Before you carry out any upgrades, it is recommended that the following points be considered: